Scientific: Carya illinoensis

 Family: Juglandaceae

-Origin: Found in alluvial soils of the lower Mississippi River and its tributaries, as well as other river bottoms throughout its range.
+Origin: Found in alluvial soils of the lower Mississippi River basin and its tributaries, as well as other river bottoms throughout its range.
 The pecan extends southward into Central Mexico, and ranges northward through Texas, Louisiana, Mississippi, Arkansas, Oklahoma, Kansas, and Missouri.
 It extends as far north as southern Nebraska, Iowa, Illinois, and Indiana, to the Texas panhandle in the west, and western Kentucky and Tennessee to the east.

 Hardiness zones